halfpintutopia/magic-forest-trail/README.md

 # User Experience (UX)

-Designed and developed mobile first.
+The site was designed and developed mobile first.

-The idea of the website was inspired by a friend, Hermina Oláh Vass,Her family are very enthusiastic about the trail.
-She is very motivated in breathing a new breath of life into this attraction and wanted and I thought it would be a win-win to provide a basic website to get her personal project started.
+The idea of the website was inspired by a friend, Hermina Oláh Vass.
+She and her family are very enthusiastic about the trail.
+She is motivated to breathe a new breath of life into this local attraction.
+The idea was to provide an essential website to start her project.

 ## Intended Audience